Dog Sled Tour: Fall Training Run

 Points Unknown outdoor immersion experiences

 Points Unknown Dog Based Adventures offers winter and summer outdoor educational experiences.
-In the winter you can choose a 1.5 hour, 3 hour, or full day dog sledding experience.
+In the winter you can choose a 1.5 hour, 3 hours, or full-day dog sledding experience.
 In the summer you can join Points Unknown for mindful paddling and hiking, off-grid lifestyle immersion, and customized canicross training.
 Linda is also a volunteer instructor for the Minnesota Department of Natural Resources’ Becoming an Outdoors Woman program for women to learn the off-grid lifestyle, camping, canoeing, winter skills, dog mushing and more.